KeziahForks/100-days-of-code/log.md

 **Today's Progress**: Did a part of `Object Oriented Programming` in JavaScript from the FCC.
 Because I really need to switch to the OOP paradigm

 **Link to work:** N/A

+### Day 29: October 22, 2018

+**Today's Progress**: I watched a talk about Puppeteer for Web Scraping and do other things, looks interesting, Oh and I wrote my first tests with Jest today !

+**Link to work:** N/A